Restrictions on the processor models

 Some general restrictions apply to the Fixed Virtual Platform implementations of ARM processors.

 - The simulator does not model cycle timing.
-In aggregate, all instructions execute in one processor master clock cycle, with the exception of Wait For Interrupt.
+In aggregate, all instructions execute in one processor master clock cycle, except for Wait For Interrupt.

 - Write buffers are not modeled on all processors.